nzaw96/nzaw96.github.io/sample_page.md

 The features left in the dataset after the feature selection were Commodity, Area Harvested, Beginning Stocks,Exports, Domestic Consumption, Yield and Rural Population.
 Using these 7 features, the six models (multilinear, ridge, lasso, decision tree, random forest, kNN) were trained to predict the production amount.
 Comprehensive hyperparameter search was done using LassoCV (for Lasso Regression), RidgeCV (for Ridge Regression) and GridSearchCV (for Decision Tree, Random Forest and kNN).
 After getting the optimal values for the hyperparameters, each model was trained and test 1000 times, using 1000 different train-test splits of the dataset.
 At the end, average training and testing RMSE was calculated and tabulated for each model.
 <br><br>
 The table below shows the training and testing RMSEs for the six models.
+Note that all the values inside the table are in 1000 MT (Megatonnes), which is the same unit as Production in the data.
 <body>

 <table style="width:100%">